There is a tool we use in business that may help us lead healthy and fulfilling lives.

 In business, we use something called a balanced scorecard to help us bring order to our efforts and keep our organizations healthy.
 Here the purpose is to make sure you are always strengthening the four elements shown in the diagram below.

 A lack of focus in all areas will put your business in jeopardy, and you will end up constantly rushing to keep one plate spinning while the others threaten to crash to the ground.

 But there is a big difference in what we want out of business and what we want out of our lives.

 When people try to determine how to develop balance in their lives a common approach is to point to the following elements:

 It’s a philosophy about how we should approach life.
 It’s simplistic, yes, but it can help bring a certain order to our lives.

-Rather than getting pissed off at the universe because you can’t figure out how get people to pay you for playing World of Warcraft, it might be more helpful to think in terms of a sort of hybrid between the balanced scorecard and the spiritual, mental, physical trinity.
-Note a third and essential factor here: Sustainable.
+Rather than getting pissed off at the universe because you can’t figure out how to get people to pay you for playing World of Warcraft, it might be more helpful to think in terms of a sort of hybrid between the balanced scorecard and the spiritual, mental, physical trinity.
+Note in the diagram above a fourth and essential factor: Sustainable.
 Spiritual, mental, and physical wellbeing are good areas of focus, but we also need to think about how we can have a lifestyle where we can sustain our healthy spiritual, mental, and physical practices.